 Language isn’t like riding a bike.
 If you don’t use it, you lose it.

-That’s why it’s important to take advantage of every minute here and there to refresh your language skills and get creative on how to keep the practice going, even during the busiest times in your life.
+That’s why it’s important to take advantage of every spare minute and get creative on how to keep practicing your Spanish skills, even during the busiest times in your life.

-You’ve already learned about other ways to practice Spanish regularly, so you’ve got your Twitter, Facebook and Reddit profiles optimized for language learning.
+You’ve already learned about other ways to practice Spanish regularly.
 Now it’s time to bring another daily dose of learning to your life – in the car!

 So, why should you focus on studying in your car?